Swirl86/mern-crud-budget-app/README.md

 - Responsive, modern UI styled with Tailwind CSS
 - Loading states and error handling for smooth user experience
 - Quick row input: Fill in a value for one month and optionally copy it across all months in the row
+- CSV, Excel, and PDF export for budget data

 ## 📌 Planned Features
-- Export data to CSV or PDF
 - Financial summaries with monthly and weekly views
 - Drag-and-drop reordering of budgets in the bottom bar